ConstructionPlacements

 2. What are my interests and passions?

-Your interests and passions can give clues about what type of work would make you happy and fulfilled.
+Your interests and passions can tell what type of work would make you happy and fulfilled.
 If you’re unsure about your interests and passions, take some time to explore.

-Try new things, do some soul-searching, and pay attention to what makes you feel excited and alive.
+Try new things, do some soul-searching, and notice what makes you feel excited and alive.
 Once you have a better idea of your interests and passions, you can start looking for careers that align with them.

 Advertisements